status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruiter-onboarding.md

 ## Recruitment Hiring workflow

 ### Define Hiring Process and Job spec
-Partner with the hiring manager, create a ‘job setup’ doc (template) - this should lay out the strategy for hiring Tag other POps team members in the doc for input.
+Partner with the hiring manager, create a ‘[job setup](https://docs.google.com/document/d/1SxkdEvb8cA_ws2g9dP4ka0KDhfSt6eFxYi836m_EHvc/edit)’ doc - this should lay out the strategy for hiring
+Tag other POps team members in the doc for input.
 Save a copy in this folder (NB: it’s visible to all of Status) Get final Hiring Manager ‘sign off’ on JD before posting via Greenhouse